SAP/fundamental/docs/pages/components/tree.md

 folder: components
 ---

-The Tree component is used to display hierarchical data in tabular way.
-Permitting the user to dig deeper into the data in an simple way.
-Along with displaying the hierarchy information it can also contain other data in the same node as well.
+A tree is used to display data in a visual hierarchy.
+Items that contain additional items are called nodes, while items that do not contain any other items are called leaves.
+If available, a single topmost node is called a root node.
+Apart from the hierarchical structure of its nodes and leaves, a tree is similar to a list.

 <hr/>